+A. Scope

-- A. Scope - 1.
-This Policy applies to Sexual Harassment and/or discrimination that occurs within the College's Education Programs and Activities and that is committed by an administrator, faculty member, staff, student, contractor, guest, or other member of the College community. - 2.
-This Policy does not apply to Sexual Harassment and/or discrimination that occurs off-campus, in a private setting, and outside the scope of the College's Education Programs and Activities.
-This Policy does not apply to Sexual Harassment that occurs outside the geographic boundaries of the United States, even if the Sexual Harassment and/or discrimination occurs in the College's Education Programs and Activities, such as a study abroad program.
-Sexual Harassment and/or discrimination that occurs either off-campus, in a private setting, and outside the geographic boundaries of the United States is governed by the Student Code of Conduct if committed by a student, the Faculty Handbook if committed by a faculty member, or other College policies and standards if committed by an employee, including but not limited to the Employee- Student Relationships policy.
+This Policy applies to Sexual Harassment that occurs within the College's Education Programs and Activities and that is committed by an administrator, faculty member, staff, student, contractor, guest, or other member of the College community.

+This Policy does not apply to Sexual Harassment that occurs off-campus, in a private setting, and outside the scope of the College's Education Programs and Activities.
+This Policy does not apply to Sexual Harassment that occurs outside the geographic boundaries of the United States, even if the Sexual Harassment occurs in the College's Education Programs and Activities, such as a study abroad program.
+Sexual Harassment that occurs either off-campus, in a private setting, and outside the geographic boundaries of the UnitedStates is governed by the Student Code of Conduct if committed by a student, the FacultyHandbook if committed by a faculty member, or other College policies and standards if committed by an employee, including but not limited to the Employee-Student Relationships policy.